 So let’s get started with this awesomesauce.
 Heat up a pan with some olive oil, throw in a few cloves of garlic, and then add your fresh tomatoes.
 Your tomatoes will slowly cook and start to soften and open up.
 It turns into this garden perfect treat that is quite yummy on many dishes.
 Pizza, chicken parmesan, eggplant, ratatouille, and I can keep going.
 But let’s look what your sauce should look like:

-But keep reading if you want that “kid friendly” option I told you about.
-My kids like cheese and it helps them to eat more vegetables.
+- Kid friendly option: My kids like cheese and it helps them to eat more vegetables.
 Whatever works.
 I personally love cheese too, but also try to not too eat it very often.
-It can be inflammatory for a lot of people.
 For my kids, I am totally fine giving it to them.
-Sure it’s not the healthiest thing ever, but it does make them more pleasant during this meal and more likely to eat everything.
 I also am a fan with pairing the unfamiliar foods with familiar foods.
 This is important if you’re trying to get your kids to eat more healthy and try new things.
 Maybe they don’t normally eat these veggies, but pairing it with some pasta and cheese can help them to realize they can enjoy them.
-So, I did add some cheese on half of this dish:
+So, I did add some mozzarella cheese on half of this dish:

 Vegetable Garden Pasta